-'The 2015 Sport and Active Recreation Participation Study found that 50% of respondents did not engage in the recommended 30 minutes of physical activity on most days of the week, and 54% spent less than 2.5 hours participating in moderate intensive physical activity per develop and manage facilities in the future to ensure facilities are sustainable in the long term.
+'The 2015 Sport and Active Recreation Participation Study found that 50% of respondents did not engage in the recommended 30 minutes of physical activity on most days of the week, and 54% spent less than 2.5 hours participating in moderate intensive physical activity per average.
+More specifically, this study found that 34.7% of Greater Dandenong residents did not meet the recommended levels of participation in physical activity, compared to the State This low level of physical activity is consistent with the findings of the Victorian Population Dandenong (aged 18 years and over) had lower levels of physical activity than the State Health Survey (Greater Dandenong Modelling 2013) which found residents in Greater average of 24.4%."

-The Tennis Plan provides an analysis of the Keysborough Tennis Club, including membership numbers, projected demand for tennis, and infrastructure improvement and investigation of

 The Strategy also recognises two suggestions from the community regarding the reserve - the provision of a skate park and some dissatisfaction with the material of the existing Lilydale Toppings paths

-The report notes that:
+Sports Facilities Plan 2018